 Our local lavender farms open every summer in early June through mid-August to show off their beautiful, blooming fields.
-They offer a variety of activities throughout the season to engage and so that everyone can fully experience the farms in all of their glory.
+They offer a variety of activities throughout the season to engage in so that everyone gets the opportunity to fully experience the farms in all of their glory.
 There are two weekends of the Southern Oregon Lavender Festival so that no one misses out on the beauty and fun that the season offers.
 If you are coming from Medford you will want to to start out with Lavender Fields Forever since it is closest to Jacksonville.

 LAVENDER FIELDS FOREVER